wecobble/Subtitles/languages/README.md

 # Translating _Subtitles_

+This plugin currently only uses one translatable string: **Enter subtitle here**.
+I'll need your help translating that phrase into your language.

-_Subtitles_ is currently available in the following languages:
+Right now, _Subtitles_ is available in the following languages:

 - English
 - Italian (Roberto Pizzo)